dhyanahita2020/Python/README.md

 # Python
-THis repository contains the Python Files
+This repository contains the Python Files